 Figure 2.
-Location of wells in Curlew Valley in which the water level was measured during March 2002.
+Location of wells in Curlew Valley n which the water level was measured during March 2003.

 Figure 3.
-Relation of water level in selected wells in Curlew Valley to cumulative departure from average annual precipitation at Grouse Creek, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells.
+Relation of water level in selected wells in Curlew Valley to cumulative departure from the average annual precipitation at Grouse Creek, to annual withdrawals from wells, and to concentration of dissolved solids in water from selected wells.

 Figure 3.
-Relation of water level in selected wells in Curlew Valley to cumulative departure from average annual precipitation at Grouse Creek, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells -Continued.
+Relation of water level in selected wells in Curlew Valley to cumulative departure from the average annual precipitation at Grouse Creek, to annual withdrawals from wells, and to concentration of dissolved solids in water from selected wells-Continued

 Figure 3.
-Relation of water level in selected wells in Curlew Valley to cumulative departure from average annual precipitation at Grouse Creek, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells -Continued.
+Relation of water level in selected wells in Curlew Valley to cumulative departure from the average annual precipitation at Grouse Creek, to annual withdrawals from wells, and to concentration of dissolved solids in water from selected wells-Continued

 Figure 3.
-Relation of water level in selected wells in Curlew Valley to cumulative departure from average annual precipitation at Grouse Creek, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells-Continued.
+Relation of water level in selected wells in Curlew Valley to cumulative departure from the average annual precipitation at Grouse Creek, to annual withdrawals from wells, and to concentration of dissolved solids in water from selected wells-Continued